Mint Chocolate Chip Ice Cream

 Mint Chocolate Chip Ice Cream is an easy homemade ice cream recipe.
 Rich and creamy classic with cool mint flavor and dark chocolate chunks.

-If you’ve tried Homemade Vanilla Ice Cream, then you already know how easy and delicious rich, creamy ice cream is to make at home.
+If you’ve tried Homemade Vanilla Ice Cream or my Pistachio Ice Cream Recipe, then you already know how easy and delicious rich, creamy ice cream is to make at home.
 Mint Ice Cream is another classic Frozen Treat to keep in your freezer all summer, if it lasts that long!

 Homemade ice cream takes the creamy, chilled treat to a whole other level.
 You can experiment with fun flavors or stick to the classics, like this mint and chocolate combo.
 Instead of running out to the store, make your family favorites in your own kitchen with a simple ice-cream maker.
 It’s a fun project to do with your kids during the Summer break!